 Among the Lowest Electrical Rates in the Region

 Our electrical rates are among the lowest in the region.
-Our customers typically pay an average of 28 percent less than their neighboring utility customers.
+Our customers typically pay an average of 24 percent less than neighboring utility customers.
+We rank 5th for the lowest rates compared to neighboring utilities and other Washington PUDs.

 Electric rates are based on the cost of providing reliable electricity.
-Residential customers pay a basic charge of $30.50 per month plus 5.18 cents per kilowatt hour.
-A Residential customer would pay $134.10 per month based on 2000 kWh.
+Residential customers pay a service availability charge of $35.50 per month plus 5.42 cents per kilowatt hour.
+A residential customer pays approximately $143.90 per month based on 2,000 kWh of usage.

-For additional rate information, download our Electric Rates (pdf) document.
+For additional rate information, download our Electric Rates (pdf) document which was updated August 1, 2020.

 Public Power Means Lower Rates